-- (3) Planning and Zoning Board.
-The Planning and Zoning Board reviews the application at a public hearing and makes a recommendation based on the review criteria stated below. - (4) City Council Review.
-The City Council reviews the application at a public hearing and makes a decision based on the review standards below. - (E) Review Criteria for Zoning Map and LDC Text Amendments.
-In reviewing proposed changes to the zoning map or LDC, the reviewing authorities shall consider the following factors: - (1) Zoning Map Amendment Factors of Analysis: - (a) The applicant's need and justification for the change and whether it aligns with the community's current or future needs; - (b) The effect of the change, if any, on a particular property and surrounding properties; - (c) The amount of existing undeveloped land in the general area of the city having the same classification as that requested; - (d) Whether the proposed amendment furthers the purpose of the city's Comprehensive Plan, or other strategic plans applicable to the proposed development and the provisions in the Land Development Code; - (e) Whether the requested district is substantially different from that of the surrounding area; and - (f) Whether the request provides for a transition between areas of different character, density or intensity. - (2) When considering rezones to higher density districts, the following criteria shall also be considered: - (a) Existing or planned alternative transportation infrastructure such as bike lanes, trails, transit, and sidewalks in the neighboring area to the site; and - (b) The availability of nonresidential uses which can help meet the daily needs of residents for goods, services, and employment. - (3) When considering applications to rezone sites to commercial districts, the City should consider directing commercial activities to develop at nodes, rather than along roadway corridors. - (4) Applications to rezone to Neighborhood Commercial (NC) should consider the lack of neighborhood scale services available to the surrounding community, especially grocery stores offering fresh foods; - (5) Applications to rezone property to non-industrial districts should not encroach into areas designated for industrial use on the Future Land Use Map; - (6) Location within a prime water recharge area and the potential impact of the allowable uses in the district.
+- (1) (h) Whether the request provides for a transition between areas of different character, density or intensity; - (1) (i) Whether the request relocates higher density and intensity uses in areas which already feature adequate vehicular access and access to public facilities; and - (1) (j) Whether the request considers land use equity in accordance with Policy FLU 1.12A of the Comprehensive Plan. - (1) (2)-Zoning Map Amendment Factors of Analysis: - (a) (a) The applicant's need and justification for the change and whether it aligns with the community's current or future needs; - (b) (b) The effect of the change, if any, on a particular property and surrounding properties; - (c) (c) The amount of existing undeveloped land in the general area of the city having the same classification as that requested; - (d) (d) Whether the proposed amendment furthers the purpose of the city's Comprehensive Plan, or other strategic plans applicable to the proposed development and the provisions in the Land Development Code; - (e) Whether the requested district is substantially different from that of the surrounding area; and - (f) (f) Whether the request provides for a transition between areas of different character, density or intensity. - (2) When considering rezones to higher density districts, the following criteria shall also be considered: - (a) Existing or planned alternative transportation infrastructure such as bike lanes, trails, transit, and sidewalks in the neighboring area to the site; and - (b) The availability of nonresidential uses which can help meet the daily needs of residents for goods, services, and employment. - (3) When considering applications to rezone sites to commercial districts, the City should consider directing commercial activities to develop at nodes, rather than along roadway corridors. - (4) Applications to rezone to Neighborhood Commercial (NC) should consider the lack of neighborhood scale services available to the surrounding community, especially grocery stores offering fresh foods; - (5) Applications to rezone property to non-industrial districts should not encroach into areas designated for industrial use on the Future Land Use Map; - (6) Location within a prime water recharge area and the potential impact of the allowable uses in the district. - (F) The Planning and Zoning Board shall submit the request for change or amendment to the City Council with written reasons for its recommendation. - (G) The City Council shall hold public hearings on the recommendation of the Planning and Zoning Board, giving public notice as required by the state statutes and by posting notice in city hall.